zararashraf/XML-Scraping-Suicide-Rates/README.md

 - Python Requests: https://docs.python-requests.org/en/latest/

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+You are free to use, modify, and distribute the code as long as you provide appropriate attribution.